Mike Roess Gold Head Branch State Park

 Welcome to Mike Roess Gold Head Branch State Park

-One of Florida's first state parks, Mike Roess Gold Head Branch State Park was developed on a 600-acre site by the Civilian Conservation Corps during the 1930s.
-The extraordinary craftsmanship of the CCC is still evident today.
+One of Florida's first state parks, the Civilian Conservation Corps developed the 600-acre site during the 1930s.
+The extraordinary artistry of the CCC is still evident today.

-Gold Head is located on rolling sandhills on the North Central Ridge of Florida.
+Gold Head is located on rolling sandhills on the north central ridge of Florida with one of the few remaining examples of an old-growth stand of longleaf pines.
 A steep head ravine with seepage springs forms Gold Head Branch and bisects the park.
 Marshes, lakes and scrub provide habitat for a wide variety of wildlife.

 Plan Your Visit